 Enroll in an Online MBA

-More than 150,000 students graduate with their MBA in the United States each year, according to the National Center for Education Statistics.
-In fact, 25 percent of all master’s degrees awarded are MBAs.
+More than 197,089 students graduated with their MBA in the United States in 2019, according to the National Center for Education Statistics.
+In fact, 24% of all master’s degrees awarded were MBAs in 2019.
 Why do so many professionals pursue an MBA?
-The GMAC says they are motivated by personal development, increased earning potential, and development of managerial skills and knowledge.
+The GMAC says they are motivated by personal development, increased earning potential and development of managerial skills and knowledge.
 Of course, these goals are intertwined: Personal growth and increased earning power are inevitable in the course of developing leadership skills.